SBUDoIT/unity-lab/README.md

 ## Project Layout

+### .cert
-### .cert -- Self signed cert to allow the pattern lab to be delivered over HTTPS.
+Self signed cert to allow the pattern lab to be delivered over HTTPS.
 Certs may need to be added to certificate store
+### config
-### config -- Pattern Lab Configuration Files.
+Pattern Lab Configuration Files.
 Do not edit
+### core
-### core -- Pattern Lab Core Files.
+Pattern Lab Core Files.
 Do not edit
+### extras
-### extras -- Pattern Lab Folder.
+Pattern Lab Folder.
 Not Required.
 Do not edit
+### node_modules
-### node_modules -- dependencies loaded from running npm install.
+Dependencies loaded from running npm install.
 No need to edit
+### public
-### public -- This is where the compiled HTML, CSS and JS gets copied / served.
+This is where the compiled HTML, CSS and JS gets copied / served.
 Do not edit the files in here.
+### releases
-### releases -- When a new release is cut, the compiled assets get copied here in a versioned folder
+When a new release is cut, the compiled assets get copied here in a versioned folder
-### Source
+### source
 * \_data -- Folder that contains sample data and other json objects used to generate SASS and the library.
 * \_patterns -- Folder that contains the HTML/Mustache Templates used to generate Pattern Lab
 * placeholders -- Images, video and other media used in templates but not meant to be included in library.